How to Word Your Invitations for Every Type of Wedding

 When writing out the venue, it's appropriate to omit the street address, as long as the location won't be confusing.
 City and state (like everything else) are spelled out fully.
 For the RSVP section, convey that a personal response is desired.
 The RSVP address is at the bottom left corner.
 Guests use their own stationery to reply.

-Kleinfeld Paper "Unconditionally" Wedding Invitation Suite, price upon request, kleinfeldpaper.com
+Shop Now: Kleinfeld Paper "Unconditionally" Wedding Invitation Suite, price upon request, kleinfeldpaper.com.

 This elegant design takes minimal to the max with pared-down wording that leaves room for a nature-inspired design to come to life.
 The flexible structure of the suite allows for the expected who, what, where, and when—but skips unnecessary info.
 The host lines, for example.
 If both sets of parents are playing this role, the first and last names of each couple are included.